2025 Chrysler Prices: MSRP, Invoice Price, Actual Dealer Cost, and Holdback

 Before visiting the dealership, it’s crucial to understand the Chrysler MSRP and factory invoice price to assess a fair profit for a new car offer.

-The Manufacturer’s Suggested Retail Price (MSRP) represents the recommended price set by the manufacturer for the vehicle, considering factors such as model, trim package, color, and options.
+The Manufacturer’s Suggested Retail Price (MSRP) is the recommended price the manufacturer sets for the vehicle, considering factors such as model, trim package, color, and options.
 It’s the sticker price displayed when the car is initially introduced to the market.

 On the other hand, the Chrysler factory invoice price is the amount paid by the dealer to the manufacturer for the car, excluding any discounts or incentives.
 This price includes the cost of factory-added options.
 While the invoice price reflects what the dealer pays, the dealer’s new car cost encompasses additional expenses like shipping, storage, and fees.